This Locally Owned Used Car Dealership Makes Things Right

 “I want to manage the deal because I want to take responsibility to make sure that everything is low pressure, that the deal is done right for me,” he says.
 “The only time I’m not at work is when I’m on vacation or buying cars.
 I’m there, it’s my baby.

-“I know when someone comes in my door, I have to be different.
+“I know when someone comes in my door, I have to stand out in their mind.
 There are a lot of options out there.
 If I have a car you want, my goal is to work with you to get to the price point and payment you want, at the pace that feels comfortable for you.
 Sometimes a customer wants it now, or to take it to a mechanic, or think about it.
 And that’s always fine.
 I just like to take the discomfort out of the buying situation by meeting clients where they’re at, to work with them, not against what feels right for them.”

 “If someone has a problem, I’m here to make it right.
 I’m not here to sell anyone a bad car,” he says.
 “I’m looking for them to write a thank you letter to show their appreciation that I can hang on my wall.
 I know that down the road they will come back or refer a friend or relative to me, so my goal is to keep everybody happy to the best of my ability.
 Supporting community is what helps sustain your business.”